 In 2020 and 2021 we were able to bring feature films, short films, Q&A's and masterclasses to audiences via our new digital online platform LoveLIFFatHome.
 The guests included Ayushmann Khurrana, Frieda Pinto, Vidya Balan and Mira Nair.
 We also returned to the cinema in September with screenings at BFI Southbank and Ciné Lumière.
 Some of the films showcased included Cargo, Natkhat and The MisEducation of Bindu.

-The festival showcases the best of South Asian talent working in film and media from around South Asia and its diaspora worldwide.
 Over the last 13 years LIFF has showcased a wide range of cutting-edge feature length films and documentaries including opening with world premieres of successful features such as 'Delhi Belly', 'Love Sonia' and 'Article 15'.
 LIFF has been instrumental in showcasing the work of acclaimed talents in the UK.
 Some of our special guests at the festival have included Irrfan Khan, Farhan Akhtar, Anurag Kashyap, Mani Ratnam, Gurinder Chadha, Radhika Apte, Manoj Bajpayee, Sharmila Tagore, Ajay Devgan, Gillian Anderson and Ashutosh Gowariker.